awslabs/graphstorm/docs/source/cli/model-training-inference/output.rst

         ...

-When ``save_embed_path`` is provided in the training configuration, the node embeddings produced by the bset model checkpoint will be saved in the corresponding path.
-When the training task is launched by GraphStorm CLIs, a ndoe ID remapping process will be launched automatically, after the training job, to process the saved node embeddings and the corresponding node IDs.
+When ``save_embed_path`` is provided in the training configuration, the node embeddings produced by the best model checkpoint will be saved in the corresponding path.
+When the training task is launched by GraphStorm CLIs, a node ID remapping process will be launched automatically, after the training job, to process the saved node embeddings and the corresponding node IDs.
 The final output of node embeddings will be in parquet format by default.
-Details can be found in :ref:`GraphStorm Output Node ID Remapping<output-remapping>`
+Details can be found in :ref:`GraphStorm Output Node ID Remapping<gs-output-remapping>`

 GraphStorm inference pipeline can save both node embeddings and prediction results on disk.
-When ``save_embed_path`` is provided in the inference configuration, the node embeddings will be saved in the same way as GraphStorm training pipeline.
+When ``save_embed_path`` is provided in the inference configurations, the node embeddings will be saved in the same way as GraphStorm training pipeline.
 When ``save_prediction_path`` is provided in the inference configurations, GraphStorm will save the prediction results in the corresponding path.